That old Suburban RV water heater needs to be replaced, but what model do I buy?

 Where Suburban Really Shines

-This is where a Suburban RV water heater becomes an obvious choice for consumers looking to replace their current system.
+This is where a Suburban water heater becomes an obvious choice for consumers looking to replace their current system.

 That’s because Suburban has standardized sizes and all their current water heaters are an identical size to early versions.
 This makes replacing the water heater in your RV or trailer a relatively simple task.